• Skip to primary navigation

 A couple of months ago, I wrote about easy wins in my newsletter and was amazed at the response.
 I got so many emails from people who had to remind themselves that once in a while, they had to aim low so they could experience that tiny bit of success.

 Easy wins are one of the best ways to start believing in yourself again.
 Go get one now.
 If you’re lacking belief in your abilities, get an easy win.
-Then, reward yourself when you get it.
+Then reward yourself when you get it.

 3. Make it chase after you

 You know when you go after an easy win and even they reject you?
 It sucks.
-It royally, completely BLOWS.
-You’re already feeling low and then this editor at a $100-a-piece market that you don’t even respect doesn’t even bother responding, or worse, rejects you.
+It royally, completely blows.
+You’re already feeling low and then this editor at a $100-a-piece market you don’t even respect doesn’t even bother responding, or worse, rejects you.
 That kind of rejection can make a battle-hardy freelancer cry.

 What should you do?
 Disconnect.
 Take a break from it all.
 Don’t write for two weeks, or three, or four, if you can afford not to.
 Let inspiration come back begging.
 It will, I promise, just when you’re getting used to your life of leisure.